 Carbon pledges, which are company promises to change current or future operations, offer new ground for investors and journalists to make decisions on their involvement and engagement with the company.
-Through staggered difference in difference analysis, I find that stock prices of companies that make a carbon neutral pledge are negatively affected within the first year of the pledge, however, steadily recover over the preceding years.
+Through staggered difference in difference analysis, I find that stock prices of companies lose $X or X percent in the first year after making a carbon neutral pledge, which they steadily gain back over the following years.
 Additionally, using the same model, companies that make carbon pledges receive an increase in total news articles each preceding year, slight increases to percent of negative business articles, and decreases to percent of negative personal articles.
-Each of these measures are expanded on using heterogenous comparisons that measure the effects of using carbon credits, having accountability deliverables, making interim pledge targets, and varying complete-by dates.
+I expand on each of these analysisusing heterogenous comparisons that measure the effects of carbon credits, accountability deliverables, interim pledge targets, and differentcomplete-by dates.
 As stock information is only publicly available for public companies, I only consider public companies for stock price analysis.

 4.1 Impacts to Average Stock Prices

 I find that companies that make net zero or carbon neutral pledges experience (not sure how to interpret the magnitude of the estimate, -28.1) a substantial drop in their stock prices the year and the year after they make a carbon neutral pledge in comparison to companies that have not made that pledge.
 As can be seen in Table 1 and Figure 1, these rates slowly recover after the pledges have been made.
 It’s important to recognize that these results are in comparison to “Year – 1,” the year before companies make a carbon pledge.
 While these results are not statistically significant, they encourage the notion that investors are frightened by the announcement of changes that don’t directly maximize output and efficiency.
-However, as years continue after the pledge, the stock recover as investors settle into the change and regain faith in the company’s path to success.
+However, as years continue after the pledge, the stock recovers as investors settle into the change and regain faith in the company’s path to success.